iSEE Critical Conversations

 Each forum will generate two products: 1) a scholarly article outlining the consensus solution or key next steps in pursuing a solution; and 2) an op-ed piece submitted to a prominent national media outlet for public dissemination.
 Outcomes from the Critical Conversation also will be shared via social media to spark further awareness and dialogue.

-The growing hypoxic zone in the Gulf of Mexico continues to be a major environmental concern.
-Nitrogen runoff from agricultural sources are a dominant contributor to poor water quality in the Gulf.
+Nitrogen runoff from agricultural sources are a dominant contributor to poor water quality in the Gulf of Mexico.

 Visit the event page for more details >>>